Cloris-la/challenge-regression/README copy.md

 Usage

-These machine learning modes to accomadiate maltivaribale functions use the sklearn library.
+These machine learning modes use the scikit learn python library to accommodate multivariable functions.
-The price (tagret) contains determoinant variables of which some are continuous and others are categorical variables.
-Therefor, preprocessing data was carried out using standardScaler.
+The price (the target variable) contains determinant variables of which some are continuous and others are categorical.
+Therefore, preprocessing data was carried out using standard Scaler.

         from sklearn.preprocessing import StandardScaler
         df= pd.read_csv('data/dataset_wout_price_outliers.csv')